ITECOMMPAY/woocommerce-ecommpay/readme.txt

 == Description ==
 ECOMMPAY’s WooCommerce plugin is a complete growth-focused payment solution for merchants looking to dominate local markets or expand globally, maximise profits and reduce operational costs.

 Accept card, bank, eWallet and crypto payments.
 Offer flexible subscriptions and recurring payment plans.
-Make payouts in any Mlocal currency and receive weekly or even more frequent settlements in EUR or GBP.
+Make payouts in any local currency and receive weekly or even more frequent settlements in EUR or GBP.
 Enjoy industry-leading support, low and transparent fees and advanced checkout form customisation options, including full localisation to any language.

 The plugin is available to every business in the EEA and the UK.
 The integration is quick and intuitive and usually takes 1-2 business days.
 Moving from another payment service provider?
 No worries.
 Our migration process is simple yet powerful enough to keep your subscriptions and recurring plans intact.